 5. Third-Party Seller and FulFillment by Amazon Statistics

-Part of the reason Amazon has gobbled up the lion’s share of the e-commerce market is its Affiliate program.
-This all-conquering plan offers an easy way for e-commerce entrepreneurs to monetize their website.
+Part of the reason Amazon has gobbled up the lion’s share of the eCommerce market is its Affiliate program.
+This all-conquering plan offers an easy way for eCommerce entrepreneurs to monetize their websites.
 Besides, the affiliate program has been a reliable income generator for Amazon.
-That’s to say, the affiliate program has been beneficial to both Amazon and e-commerce entrepreneurs.
+That’s to say, the affiliate program has been beneficial to both Amazon and eCommerce entrepreneurs.

 Also, FBA has lent a hand to sellers who are too naive to handle the packaging and shipping of products.
 On account of convenience, the FBA has been a revelation that saves time and money.
 Primarily, it has enabled sellers to deliver remarkable customer experience savored by Amazon users.